WWW vs HTTPS might sound like technical jargon, but if you’re managing a website or just getting started, it’s important to understand the difference.

 - WWW or non-WWW doesn’t directly impact SEO, but it must be consistent.

-- HTTPS improves user trust, helps authenticate web servers, and supports safe data transfer on the same domain.
+- HTTPS enhances user trust, facilitates secure authentication of web servers, and ensures safe data transfer within the same domain.

 How to Choose Between WWW and Non-WWW